What is succulent grafting?

 - 3. When you have selected scion and stock plant, sterilize a sharp knife by dipping it in denatured alcohol.
 This is necessary because the knife can transfer the infection to the plants.

-- 4. Let the potted plant in soil and make a straight cut through the stem of a stock plant that should be 1 and 3 inches above the soil level.
+- 4. Let the potted succulent in soil and make a straight cut through the stem of a stock plant that should be 1 and 3 inches above the soil level.
 Similarly, make a straight cut in the scion, and at this step, both joining sections are ready to be grafted.

 There are three grafting ways: flat grafting, slide grafting and split grafting.

-For Flat grafting, place the scion on top of the cut surface of the stock plant and arrange it, so the vascular tissues inside both plants are partially aligned.
-Now secure the scion in place by wrapping a rubber band around the bottom of the stock plant's pot and then the top of the scion.
+For Flat grafting, place the scion on top of the cut surface of the stock succulent plant and arrange it, so the vascular tissues inside both plants are partially aligned.
+Now secure the scion in place by wrapping a rubber band around the bottom of the stock plant's planter pot and then the top of the scion.
 You can also tie a piece of string around the pot so they remain held and do not move to disrupt grafting.
 This type of grafting is used on plants that have the obvious trunk and branches.

 If you want to grow exotic succulents using the cleft grafting technique, make a V-shaped cut in the stem of the stock plant.

 Cut a stem off the scion using a sterilized sharp knife and then make two angled cuts on opposite sides of the stem to form a wedge shape.
 The end of your scion plant is like a wedge, so insert it into the V-shaped cut of stock plant and wrap the two plants in cotton to hold them together as they grow to a new succulent.